Jim Hacker: Yes Minister

 Hacker was appointed Chair of his party.
-When he had held this position for less than a year, and been a minister for two, the Prime Minister unexpectedly retired following the resignation of the Home Secretary due to a drink-driving scandal (but which Hacker himself surmised was the result of the Prime Minister merely wishing to deny the premiership to his then deputy).
-With the two likely successors to the party leadership, the Chancellor and the Foreign Secretary, being significant security risks, Sir Humphrey, who was now Cabinet Secretary, encouraged and assisted Hacker in using the position of Chair to his advantage, resulting in Hacker becoming party leader and prime minister.
+When he had held this position for less than a year, and been a minister for two, the prime minister unexpectedly retired following the resignation of the Home Secretary due to a drink-driving scandal (but which Hacker himself surmised was the result of the prime minister merely wishing to deny the premiership to his then deputy).
+With the two likely successors to the party leadership, the chancellor and the Foreign Secretary, being significant security risks, Sir Humphrey, who was now Cabinet Secretary, encouraged and assisted Hacker in using the position of Chair to his advantage, resulting in Hacker becoming party leader unchallenged and thus prime minister.

 Yes, Prime Minister

-Although Hacker had believed the Prime Minister had more freedom to act than Cabinet ministers, he found that in his new role Sir Humphrey was still able to prevent him implementing many of his ideas.
+Although Hacker had believed the prime minister had more freedom to act than Cabinet ministers, he found that in his new role Sir Humphrey was still able to prevent him implementing many of his ideas.
 Early in his premiership, Hacker intended to implement what he called his "Grand Design" – actually the idea of the Chief Scientific Adviser – which involved cancelling the Trident missile programme, enlarging the armed forces and reintroducing conscription.
 Sir Humphrey, through the Permanent Secretaries of the various departments, was able to persuade the Cabinet to oppose the scheme.

 The former prime minister posed a problem for Hacker by describing him unflatteringly in his memoirs.
-Hacker was delighted by his sudden death, not only because the memoirs would not be finished, but because the funeral offered the opportunity for him to host an unofficial summit of world leaders, during which he discussed with the French President the terms of joint British-French management of the Channel Tunnel.
+Hacker was delighted by his sudden death, not only because the memoirs would not be finished, but because the funeral offered the opportunity for him to host an unofficial summit of world leaders, during which he discussed with the French president the terms of joint British-French management of the Channel Tunnel.

 Notable policies that Hacker supported throughout the series have included: